vladislav-morozov/vladislav-morozov.github.io/_pages/about.md

 ## About

+I am an Assistant Professor in Econometrics at the Institute of Finance and Statistics at the Department of Economics at the University of Bonn.
 I hold a PhD in econometrics from Universitat Pompeu Fabra (UPF).
-Starting Fall, I will be joining the Institute of Finance and Statistics at the Department of Economics at the University of Bonn as an Assistant Professor.

 ## Research